KristianMiok/trustworthy-sdm/README.md

 - **The Hydrography90m and GeoFRESH platforms** for network-aware predictor extraction.
 - **The companion paper's panel definitions and deterministic benchmark surfaces**, distributed through that paper's archive.

 For convenience during development, the `scripts/generate_basin_lookups.py` utility can pre-compute the per-entity basin lookups required for LOBO calibration.
-The lookup parquet files are small (~1 MB total) and can be cached locally to avoid repeated calls to the upstream data-preparation pipeline.
+The lookup parquet files are small (approximately 1 MB total) and can be cached locally to avoid repeated calls to the upstream data-preparation pipeline.

 ## Citation

 If you use this code, please cite the manuscript:

-> *Ensemble uncertainty fails under spatial bias in species distribution models — split conformal prediction restores calibrated coverage.* (in preparation)
+> *Ensemble uncertainty fails under spatial bias in species distribution models — split conformal prediction restores calibrated coverage.* In preparation.

 ## License